On the Street Where You Live (album)

-On the Street Where You Live is the eighteenth studio album by American singer Vic Damone, released by Capitol Records in August 1964, his final for the label.
+On the Street Where You Live is the eighteenth studio album by American singer Vic Damone, released by Capitol Records in August 1964.
+It was his final album for the label, and was available both in stereo and mono sound.
 It was produced by Jack Marshall.
 Damone originally recorded the title song, "On the Street Where You Live", in 1956 while he was signed to Columbia Records.

-it contains show tunes under baton of Pete King, including My Fair Lady, West Side Story, and Pal Joey.
+It contains show tunes under baton of Pete King, including tracks from My Fair Lady, ("On the Street Where You Live"), West Side Story (Tonight", "Maria", and "Something's Coming"), and Pal Joey ("I Could Write a Book").

 The album was released on compact disc by EMI Music Distribution on December 9, 2003, as a double album paired with Damone's 1963 live album, The Liveliest at the Basin Street East.

 Reception

-Billboard notes "He has again come up with asmooth package that's loaded with a vocal charm.
-With the help of Pete King. who arranged and conducted."
+Billboard noted that "He has again come up with a smooth package that's loaded with a vocal charm.
+With the help of Pete King, who arranged and conducted."